Texts in English

 The trip

-Then, when I felt asleep, your cold hand laid upon my hot forehead and it was a balsam that you gave me, no other medicine could be like that.
+When I fell asleep, your cold hand lay upon my hot forehead, and it was a balsam that you gave me; no other medicine could be like that.

-Sometimes, it was you who got sick in bed and, I negligently brought you a hot fumy soup and you smiled.
-Then, it was my turn to put my hand upon your forehead to feel your face’s heat and the fever eventually disappeared.
+Sometimes, it was you who got sick in bed, and I negligently brought you a hot, funny soup, and you smiled.
+Then, it was my turn to put my hand upon your forehead to feel your face’s heat, and the fever eventually disappeared.

-One night, I woke up and my hand laid by my side and I found the void.
+One night, I woke up and my hand touched my side, and I found the void.
 It was the first night that I slept without you.
-It was like I had returned back to my past before meeting you and I woke up alone.
-And now, after travelling with you for many years, I feel the loneliness again.
+It was like I had returned to my past before meeting you, and I woke up alone.
+And now, after travelling with you for many years, I feel lonely again.

 I hear noises in our home.
-The wind hits the doors, and the curtains on the windows dance their silent dancing.
-A dog barks in the garden, maybe it is warning because someone is coming.
-The tap is dripping and I remember you asking me to fix it and now I regret because I didn’t do it.
-I didn’t care about our home and you filled this space, and now, alone, I realize the loneliness filling this space that was yours.
+The wind hits the doors, and the curtains on the windows dance silently.
+A dog barks in the garden—maybe it is warning that someone is coming.
+The tap is dripping, and I remember you asking me to fix it, and now I regret it because I didn’t.
+I didn’t care about our home, and you filled this space, and now, alone, I realize the loneliness filling this space that was yours.

-Sometimes I decide to go out through day and night, looking for the same places we visited together.
-No more rushing to see you, like I used to do before, but trying to postpone it, as if it was possible to delay my steps to give time a chance for your arrival.
+Sometimes I decide to go out during the day and night, looking for the same places we visited together.
+No more rushing to see you, like I used to do before, but trying to postpone it, as if it were possible to delay my steps to give time a chance for your arrival.

-Once my friends invited me to go back to a single person’s life, enjoying life among semi naked dancers, or with women that are offered me for free, as if my comfort could be in the other’s youth.
+Once my friends invited me to go back to a single person’s life, enjoying life among semi-naked dancers, or with women who are offered to me for free, as if my comfort could be in the other’s youth.
 Instead, I liked to imagine that I could find you in the middle of them, disguised and waiting for me, trying to deceive me and then we would go out from there, running to the street.

 All in vain.